glycerine/uart/README.md

 Note that the user can store any value, so being a unique-key-map is not really a limitation.
-The user can simply point to a struct, slice or map of same-key values in the Leaf.Value field.
+The user can simply point to a struct, slice or map of holding the same-key values in the Leaf.Value field.

-Concurrency: this ART implementation is goroutine safe, as it uses a sync.RWMutex for synchronization.
+Concurrency: by default this ART implementation is goroutine safe, as it uses a sync.RWMutex for synchronization.
 Thus it allows only a single writer at a time, and any number